sa6mwa/obaf/OBAF.md

 ### 6. Continuous Discovery Is Mandatory

 Discovery and delivery happen together.
 Teams explore problems, test assumptions (solution hypotheses), and validate ideas in real time.
+This includes discovering which quality attributes matter most in the context and validating them with users or stakeholders continuously.

 ### 7. Evidence Is the Arbiter